rashminayakmdb/MongoDBAtlas-PowerApps-PowerAutomateUseCase/README.md

                  - Concatenate(Passport.Text,".pdf") →  File name( I chose it to be the Passport number entered by the user in the TextInput we created earlier)
                  - Upload.Media → For Uploading the file.

-          - ### Add a gallery:
+          - ### Add a gallery to show the uploaded file:

              - Click on Gallery and select vertical
              - Choose the CollectTemp as the datasource(CollectTemp is the collection created during the Upload).
-             - For the title of the Gallery.Select Text and set it to
+             - For the title of the Gallery.
+Select Text and set it to

                      ThisItem.FN